guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 println("Thus, " + oneTwoThreeFour + " is a new list.")
 ```

-Perhaps the most common operator you'll use with lists is ‘ :: ', which is pronounced “cons.”
+Perhaps the most common operator you'll use with lists is ‘ :: ', which is pronounced "cons."
 Cons prepends a new element to the beginning of an existing list and returns the resulting list.

 ```scala
 val twoThree = List(2, 3)